 How does a Medicaid Annuity work?

-If you’re considering a Medicaid Compliant Annuity, please seek a certified elder law attorney first.
+If you’re considering a Medicaid Compliant Annuity, please first seek a certified elder law attorney.
 They should be fluent in your state’s Medicaid rules.

 *Warning* An ordinary immediate annuity is not Medicaid compliant, and only a few annuity companies offer a Medicaid-friendly annuity contract.